Branch on power line service drop in the 9090 block of North Prospect Manor, Mount Prospect (More photos on Facebook.com/CardinalEmergencies).

 In Schaumburg along the west side of Plum Grove Road, high winds bent a power utility pole about 45 degrees, which caused other poles to lean.
 Com Ed immediately de-energized the lines, uprighted the pole, and worked to restore power.

 Com Ed has reported that it may take several days to restore all power to the city and the suburbs.

-Stay informed with news from The Cardinal’s Emergencies Behind the Scenes Facebook page — Facebook.com/CardinalEmergencies.
-Includes links to favorite public safety and emergency rescuers and product manufacturers and safety companies that have facebook pages.
+Stay informed with news from PublicSafetyReporter.com’s Emergencies Behind the Scenes Facebook page — Facebook.com/CardinalEmergencies.
+Includes links to favorite public safety and emergency rescuers and product manufacturers and safety companies that have Facebook pages.
 Submit your pictures or just stay up-to-date on with fire, rescue, EMS and police photo galleries.
-Please add your public safety photo to the wall album — go direct to the Arlington Cardinal Emergencies Behind the Scenes photos.
-For a list of all of The Cardinal Facebook fan pages, go to Arlingtoncardinal.com/about/facebook …
+Please add your public safety photo to the timeline, or send a message to the page.